Sasha Sommer

 ABOUT SASHA

 In her professional work, Sasha organizes and design activities programming for underserved women, creating intentional spaces where clients can build community, exchange skills, and feel a sense of belonging that is often missing from traditional service models.
 This work has taught her that civic culture isn’t abstract, it’s built through consistency, trust, and environments where people feel seen and empowered to participate.
-San Francisco’s social fabric, with all its challenges and contradictions, has been the most fertile ground for this kind of work.
+She finds that San Francisco’s social fabric, with all its challenges and contradictions, has been the most fertile ground for this kind of work.

 INTERESTSGathering, Shared presence, Conversation as a civic practice